Surrounded by the Blue Ridge Mountains and located along the French Broad River, Asheville just might be the most beautiful city in the United States.

 2. Take a Walking Tour

 Whenever I’m in a new city, I love going on a walking tour to get to know the place.
 Asheville is a small city and is very walkable, so you can easily explore downtown on your own two feet.

-Thanks to Explore Asheville, you can choose between two excellent self-guided walking tours of Asheville.
-They have an urban trail as well as an architecture trail that you can follow.
 Both have interactive and printable maps, and the urban trail even has an audio guide as well.

 3. Drive the Blue Ridge Parkway